Sussex-Neuroscience/FL-inclusive-EEG-electrodes/README.md

 All designs are freely available in this repository and shared under open source licenses.

-The final goal, under development is to have a "cap like system" where researchers and/or clinicians will have a similar experience to current caps, while respecting that people have many different types of hair.
+The final goal, under development is to have a "cap like system" where researchers and/or clinicians, particularly those with limited funds/resources will have a similar experience to current caps, while respecting that people have many different types of hair.
+A first prototype of the cap itself can be found [here](https://github.com/Sussex-Neuroscience/inclusive-eeg-cap)

 This project has been developed by a number of people: